orbitoosoft/orbitootoolkit/README-ADVANCED.md

 # orbitoo-toolkit: Advanced Guide (IN-PROGRESS)

-The advanced guide contains several pattern, in order to show to implement:
+The advanced guide contains several patterns, in order to show how to implement:
 * the service callback
 * the application workflow

-The concrete application can use these patterns and adapt them to their specific context.
+The concrete application can use these patterns and it can adapt them to its specific context.

 ## The Service Callback
-Callbacks allows us to compose larger the activity from smaller activities.
+Callbacks allows us to compose the larger activity from smaller activities.
 For example: we can have the entity, which represents customer's `Order`.
 During processing of `Order` the customer will need to perform payment, which is represented by `Payment` entity.
-Once the customer finishes `Payment` we need to notify `Order`, which can perform transition to the next state.
+Once the customer finishes `Payment` we need to notify `Order`, which can continue in its processing.

-First it is necessary to define DTO to store the service (callback) address:
+First it is necessary to define an entity for the service reference:
 ```java
 @AllArgsConstructor
 @Getter